 The number of treatments needed varies from patient to patient and is dependent upon the nature of your condition as well as your current state of health.
 Chronic conditions usually require several treatments to see the effects of Acupuncture and Therapeutic Massage, while acute conditions respond fairly quickly.

 What if I don’t like needles?
 Can you still help me?

 Yes!
-There are other treatment methods such as acupressure, cupping, moxibustion, Chinese herbal medicine, TCM nutrition, and therapeutic massage that can be used to help you – no needles involved. 🙂
+There are other treatment methods such as acupressure, cupping, moxibustion, Chinese herbal medicine, and TCM nutrition that can be used to help you – no needles involved. 🙂

 Are Chinese herbs safe?